 Let’s say you’re invested in about eight different funds.
 That should give you ownership of hundreds of securities, which means you’re well-diversified, right?

 Not so fast.
 If all your funds are invested in similar sectors or have similar investment mandates, there may be considerable overlap between their underlying securities.
-For example, you may find that your funds each own stocks of HSBC, JP Morgan Chase and Citibank, resulting in these three stocks forming about 20% of your portfolio.
-While we’re not saying that these aren’t good stocks, are you comfortable concentrating one-fifth of your portfolio in this particular sector?
-If the banking sector underperforms, this could have a disproportionately negative impact on your portfolio value.
+For example, you may find that your funds all have the same stocks as their top holdings.
+If those stocks underperform, this could have a disproportionately negative impact on your portfolio value.

 Investors usually forget to pay attention to what their funds’ underlying holdings are as long as the fund names seem to suggest a sufficiently diversified portfolio.
 It’s worthwhile spending some time to look through your underlying securities to make sure you aren’t over-allocated to a specific company or group of companies through your funds.